Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 © Phil Doyle

 While some birds build nests on tree branches, shrubs, porches, and gutters, others seek an enclosure of sorts.
 These "cavity nesters" look for—or, in the case of woodpeckers, create—holes in wood to build nests and lay eggs.
-Unfortunately, there aren't enough holes to go around.
+Unfortunately, there aren't always enough holes to go around.

-Species That Use Birdhouses
+Birds That Use Birdhouses

 Birdhouse Appearance & Style

 • Birdhouses should be made of wood.
 Not only is wood durable, but it's porous enough to allow moisture and heat to escape during the summer, which keeps the young birds from getting too hot inside.
-Metal and plastic can get too hot, which can cause harm to the birds.
+Metal and plastic can get too hot, which can harm the birds.

 • Resist the urge to get creative.
 Birds avoid bright, unnatural colors since they are too obvious to predators.
 Use natural, unpainted wood instead and stain the outside with a natural wood preservative such as linseed oil.